klaeufer/environmental-monitoring/bug-fixing-on-phidget-lib.rst

 To overcome this problem, you just need to make a way to introduce Raspberry PI's platform name to the Phidget's python library.

-To do this just replace a one line of code in Phidget.py
+To do this just replace the following line in Phidget.py

+	elif sys.platform == 'darwin' or sys.platform == 'linux':

+by this one:

+	elif sys.platform == 'darwin' or sys.platform == 'linux' or sys.platform == 'linux2':